This document explains the Espressif IoT Development Framework build system and the concept of “components”

 BUILD_DIR_BASE: The build directory for all objects/libraries/binaries.
 Defaults to

 COMPONENT_DIRS: Directories to search for components.
-Defaults to $(IDF_PATH)/components, $(PROJECT_PATH)/components,
+Defaults to $(IDF_PATH)/components, $(PROJECT_PATH)/components and

 EXTRA_COMPONENT_DIRS.
-Override this variable if you don’t want to search for components in these places.
+Override this variable if you don’t want to search for components in the esp-idf & project

 COMPONENTS: A list of component names to build into the project.
 Defaults to all components found in the COMPONENT_DIRS directories.

 SRCDIRS: Directories under the main project directory which contain project-specific “pseudo-components”.
 Defaults to ‘main’.
 The difference between specifying a directory here and specifying it under